ser-gi-o/laranx-docs/src/admin/README.md

 Once the themes have been published, configure your site with the LaraNx Admin.
 The path to LaraNx Admin is:
 **https://yoursite.com/laranx**

 LaraNx uses the standard Laravel middleware 'web' and 'auth'.
-Once you've selected your administrator then only that user will have access to the LaraNx Admin.
+Once you've selected your administrator, the administrator will be the only user with access to the LaraNx Admin.

 First, select your administrator: